willngton/3DPrinterConfig/mks_ts35/README.md

 # MKS TS35 KlippeScreem port!
 (WIP)

-## Notes and guide on how to use MKS TS35 LCD with KlipperScreem
+## Notes and guide on how to use MKS TS35 LCD with KlipperScreen
 ## Tested on fluiddOS, can't garantie same steps will work on another image, could not get it working fallowing step by step on mainsailOS

 ### Validaded with: MKS TS35 and MKS TS35-R V2.0